The schedule that is!

-Opportunity doesn’t quit calling just because you’re out of the office…
+Opportunity doesn’t quit calling when you’re out of the practice, let it call US!